fzha980/stats220/README.md

 # stats220
 **This is my demo repo for stats220**

-*I will use this for demonstrating various STATS 220 related to my project1.*
+*I will use this for my project1 of stats220.*
 <!--- numbered lists --->
 **1. what I learn🥰**
 <!--- unordered lists --->